lintool/guide/writing-a-research-paper-with-me.md

 ### Smoothing Pass

-After I've done a major rewriting of sections in your paper, you need to do what I call a "smoothing pass".
+After I've worked on your paper, you usually need to do what I call a "smoothing pass".
-That is, go back through the entire paper and make sure the writing is consistent.
+The amount of smoothing depends on how extensive my edits were and how much I changed.
+For example, if I rewrote a paragraph here, you'll need to make sure that the flow from the preceding to the following paragraph remains smooth; you might need to add a transition sentence.
+Sometimes I'm missing this because I focused on making local edits; you'll likely have a more accurate global view than I do.

+Note that often my edits trigger the need for changes to propagate non-locally to other parts of the paper.
+For example, if I tweak the story in the introduction, then we need to make sure the narrative in the rest of the paper is consistent.
-For example, if in the introduction I use a particular phrase to describe a technique, then make sure the phrasing is propagated forward in the results section.
+As an another example, if I change a particular phrasing, then we need to make sure the phrasing is propagated everywhere else.
+What is it that we're proposing?
+A model?
+Technique?
+Approach?
+Method?
+Whatever we decide (let's discuss), make it consistent.
+That is, don't say in the intro "We propose an approach to..." and then later say, "Our method does this..."
 See ["use consistent terminology"](https://github.com/lintool/guide/blob/master/writing-pet-peeves.md).

 ## As the Deadline Approaches